The Kine Saga: Weasels

-When Kine learns of the Alliance between Hob, Mag, and Athene, he sends Clary and the kits back to safety the orchard.
+When Kine learns of the alliance between Hob, Mag, and Athene, he sends Clary and the kits back to safety in the orchard.
 Reaching the orchard, Clary sends her friends Brat, Scoter, and Bald-ear to Kine's aid, and later comes alone to join them in the fight against Hob.
-In the end she returns to the orchard for the winter, promising to reunite with Kine in the following summer.
-Clary appears only in Dragon Pond.
+In the end, she returns to the orchard for the winter, promising to reunite with Kine in the following summer.
+Clary appears only in Dragonpond.